risingwavelabs/risingwave-docs/versioned_docs/version-1.7/concepts/key-concepts.md

 A streaming database is broadly defined as a data store designed to collect, process, and/or enrich streams of data in real time, typically immediately after the data is created.

-### Streaming jobs
+### Streaming queries

-A streaming job is a job that creates an index, a materialized view, a table, a sink, or a source with connectors.
+A streaming query, also known as a streaming job, is an SQL query that operates on data that is continuously generated.
+In RisingWave, the following SQL statements are considered streaming queries: `CREATE SOURCE`, `CREATE TABLE` (with connector settings), `CREATE MATERIALIZED VIEW`, `CREATE INDEX`, and `CREATE SINK`.

 ### Views